storacha/w3infra/README.md

-├── carpark         - lambda for announce new CARs in the carpark bucket ├── filecoin        - lambdas to get content into Filecoin deals ├── replicator      - lambda to replicate buckets to R2 ├── satnav          - lambda to listen for new CARs and write CAR indexes in satnav ├── stacks          - sst and aws cdk code to deploy all the things ├── ucan-invocation - kinesis log data stream and its lambda consumers └── upload-api      - lambda & dynamoDB implementation of the upload-api http gateway
+├── carpark         - lambda for announce new CARs in the carpark bucket ├── filecoin        - lambdas to get content into Filecoin deals ├── replicator      - lambda to replicate buckets to R2 ├── stacks          - sst and aws cdk code to deploy all the things ├── ucan-invocation - kinesis log data stream and its lambda consumers └── upload-api      - lambda & dynamoDB implementation of the upload-api http gateway